EthanRosenthal/blog/_posts/2014-08-22-hello-world.md

  ------------ | ------------------  | --------------- | --------
 blog          | ethanrosenthal.github.io. |  CNAME (Alias) | 1800

-I also added a CNAME file to the blog repo containing the line "blog.ethanrosenthal.com"
+I also added a CNAME file to the blog repo containing the line "blog.ethanrosenthal.com".
+Now, the blog is located at [blog.ethanrosenthal.com](http://blog.ethanrosenthal.com/), and everything redirects and formats fine.

+## Lastly

+There are a couple other things that I have done, like adding an [Archive]({{site.url}}/archive/) section and Google Analytics tracking, but these tasks have been documented the blog posts that I linked to at the top.
+Hopefully, I will have some more interesting projects to post soon.